Blast hits Aleppo; clashes and protests across Syria

 Syrian government forces have crushed a rebel stronghold in the central city of Homs and have been pounding rebel strongholds in northern Idlib.
 Activists reported heavy clashes and extensive security force raids in the embattled province, which borders Turkey.

-"It's clear that the battle is finishing in the regime's favour overall," said a Lebanese official close to Assad's government.
+"It's clear that the battle is finishing in the regime's favor overall," said a Lebanese official close to Assad's government.

 Rebels argue they are making tactical retreats and will continue to reappear whenever the army eases its grip, hoping to tire out Assad's forces.